North Loop Minneapolis restaurants, breweries to host 'Isolation Bingo' | City Pages

 Winners will receive a digital gift card to participating bars and restaurants.

-“To us, daubing is therapeutic,” wrote Gaffney, explaining the finer points of Isolation Bingo to an interested participant.
+“To us, daubing is therapeutic,” wrote Gaffney, explaining the finer points of Isolation BIZ-ingo to an interested participant.

 Honestly?
 We couldn’t agree more.

-For a full look at the roster of participating breweries, restaurants, and establishments, in addition to those aforementioned finer details of play, check the Isolation Bingo event page.
+For a full look at the roster of participating breweries, restaurants, and establishments, in addition to those aforementioned finer details of play, check the Isolation BIZ-ingo event page.

+UPDATE 4/3/20 7:01 p.m.: Organizers reached out and informed City Pages that the event has been renamed "Isolation BIZ-ingo," and passed along an updated event link for participation.
+All links and names have been modified accordingly.